johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 # Arduino Nano LCC Journey

+## ESP32 Nodes being added 5 Jan 2025

+I have decided to swap over to the ESP32 for improved modules, I am currently making the sketch work on the new MCU.
+These will be found in the example/ ESP32 folder of the repository.

-## Bug Highlighted 12 December 2024.
+### Bug Highlighted 12 December 2024.

 We have recieved notice of a bug which is effecting the servo speed change not working since the last bug fix.
 We are looking into it and will post a release once corrected and fully tested by myself.